loomio/loomio-docs/en/src/user_manual/polls/proposals/index.md

 # Proposal templates

-Under **Proposals** you can select proposal templates for Advice, Consent and Consensus decision making processes.
-There are more templates under **Settings**.
+Under **Proposal** you can select proposal templates for Advice, Consent and Consensus decision making processes.
+There are more templates under the other tabs.

 ![](proposal_templates.png)